KilloconQ/svelte-todo-app/README.md

   - [ ] Add due date.
 - [ ] Development of the ability to mark tasks as completed.
 - [ ] Integration of the task list with the Pomodoro timer system.

-#### **Pomodoro Timer:**

-- [ ] Creation of the user interface for the timer.
-- [ ] Implementation of the timer (start, pause, reset, intervals).
-- [ ] Development of the logic to automatically pause upon completing a task.
-- [ ] Integration with the task list to start the timer from a selected task.

 ### Additional Features: